Arunb-lab1/Hacktoberfest2022/README.md

 So, yes!
 You can win a T-Shirt and few awesome stickers to attach on your laptop.
 On plus side, you will get into beautiful world of open source and get the international exposure.
 Wait there's more!

-# 🎯Objectives
+# 🎯OBJECTIVES
 The Main Objectives of this Repositry is to help People for their Contribution in Hacktoberfest 2022

-# 👟Steps for Contributing
+# 👟Steps For Contributing
 <!-- 1. $ cd projects/my-project
 2. $ git init
 3. $ git add.